 Benefits Of Working From Home For Employers And Employees

 Global Workplace Analytics estimates that employers can save over 11,000 dollars per year per employee.
-The savings are from the lower cost of office space, increased productivity, reduced absenteeism, and less turnover.
+The savings are from the lower cost of office space, new tools, increased productivity, reduced absenteeism, and less turnover.

 They also estimate savings for employees in the $2,500 and $4,000 per year range.
 This is due to lowered food costs, fuel costs, parking, car insurance premiums, and car maintenance.